Futarimiti/json-fmt/README.md

 #### `spaceNInEmptyArr :: Int`

-defines number of spaces within an empty array.
+number of spaces within an empty array.

 `spaceNInEmptyArr = 0`